The Kentucky Records Digitization Program

-The Kentucky Genealogical Society is launching a new way to help preserve the Commonwealth’s historical records.
-After careful review, the Society’s Board of Directors has restructured its previous grant program to better serve the goal of preserving genealogically significant materials.
+The Kentucky Genealogical Society has launched a new way to help preserve the Commonwealth’s historical records.
+After careful review, the Society’s Board of Directors restructured its previous grant program to better serve the goal of preserving genealogically significant materials.

 Who Can Nominate Records?